 In many classes, course instructors will designate either one partner organization or a small, pre-determined group of organizations from which students can choose their volunteer site.
 In others, the choice of the organization is left up to individual students.

-For students seeking more information about identifying, connecting with, and documenting appropriate service sites for a particular class, check out Finding a Service Site on the Service-Learning 101 student resource site.
+Students seeking more information about identifying, connecting with, and documenting appropriate service sites for a particular class, check out this site of recommended partners or contact email@example.com.

-Faculty or course instructors seeking to find non-profit partners for their courses or class projects should contact the Service Learning Program Manager to discuss the specific learning goals of their students' community-based experience.
+Faculty or course instructors seeking to find non-profit partners for their courses or class projects should contact Susan Haarman, firstname.lastname@example.org to discuss the specific learning goals of their students' community-based experience.